-You or a member of your staff must hold a personal licence if you sell alcohol from licensed premises Opens in a new window, so that every sale or supply of alcohol is authorised by a licence holder.
+You or a member of your staff must hold a personal licence if you sell alcohol from a licensed premises and ensure that every sale or supply of alcohol is authorised, by a personal licence holder.

-You don’t need a personal licence to sell alcohol under a temporary events notice.
+You don’t need a personal licence to sell alcohol under a temporary event notice.

-- 2 countersigned passport photographs (see who can countersign Opens in a new window and passports Opens in a new window).
+- 2 countersigned passport photographs (see who can countersign Opens in a new window).

 If you currently hold a personal licence there is no longer any need to renew it as all personal licences are now valid indefinitely.
 Even if your personal licence has an expiry date printed on it this date is no longer applicable and the licence will remain valid indefinitely after the expiry date.